-The Beall Creek project is located on Vashon Island, in the Vashon-Maury Island Subbasin.
-The outcome of this project will a more accurate measurement of the Water District 19 water requirements at their diversion on Beall Creek.
-This project will improve bypass flow at the diversion, resulting in flow improvements to Beall Creek at a rate of an estimated 26 AF/yr.
-A more detailed project description is provided in Appendix I.
+The Beall Creek project is located in the Vashon-Maury Island subbasin.
+The project intends to develop a more accurate measurement of the Water District 19 water requirements at their diversion on Beall Creek and improve bypass flow at the diversion, resulting in flow improvements to Beall Creek at an estimated rate of 26 AF/yr.
+Appendix I provides a more detailed project description.